MattKetmo/moquet.net/_posts/2015-04-14-realtime-geolocation-tracking-firebase.markdown

 It's an app you can use to **easily locate your friends** when you have an appointment but you don't have an accurate meeting point.
-You know they are close but you have difficulties in explaining where you are exactly.
-(it could be a parallel street or just somewhere else on a park).
+You know they are close but you have difficulties in explaining where you are exactly (it could be a parallel street or just somewhere else in the park).

 How the app works is very simple: